DarioViva42/music_downloader/README.md

 All queries mapped, the program will now try to collect information about the songs, this doesn't require any input from the user.

-After that you have the ability to complete the albums the songs were published in.
+After that you have the opportunity to complete the albums the songs were published in.

 > For each album a album-menu prompts you to select other songs from the album.
-If you're done, simply close the window.
+> If you're done, simply close the window.

 ![example of album-menu](screenshots/album_menu.png "that's how the album-menu should look like")

-Having checked all the songs you want from a given album, you can simply close the selection window and the script proceeds.
+Repeat this for every Album in your list.
-The script now downloads the song and tags it with id3 tags.
+When done, the script will download all the songs and tag them with id3 tags.

 Last but not least, all songs are downloaded.
 Have fun listening!